 - Articles and information pieces in which you feature on a website such as a health information site or a medical professional site;

-- The date, time and domain from which you access our website;
+- The date, time and domain from which you access our websites and your web activity;

 - Personal communications with our staff.

-We collect personal information at different times which may be used for one or more of a variety of purposes, to allow us to perform our business activities and functions and to provide best possible quality of customer service.
+We collect personal information at different times, which may be used for one or more of a variety of purposes, to allow us to perform our business activities and functions and to provide the best possible quality of customer service.
 These purposes include: